Deuteronomy 18:15-20, First Corinthians 7:32-35, Mark 1:21-28

 The people find this to be astonishing.
 There and then they witnessed that the power of the words that Jesus speaks does not only change us but has great power over every spiritual force.
 Everything seen and unseen is subject to Him.

-Like these people who are yet to comprehend His power, we are yet to come to terms with the changing, saving, and healing power that comes from Jesus.
+The point is that like these people who are yet to comprehend His power, we are yet to come to terms with the changing, saving, and healing power that comes from Jesus.

 When Jesus speaks everything obeys but when He talks to us, we hear and refuse to obey and yet we come back to blame God for our misfortunes in life.
-Obedience to God is simply for our own good but man bluntly says no to Him.
-We do as we like and refuse to submit under His authority.

 Our Responsibility.